ibrahimHeritch/Airport-Database-project/README.md

 # Airport-Database-project

-This pdf file is the final version of a project I made for my Database course.\n
+This docx file is the final version of a project I made for our Database course.

 The project involved designing a relational database from scratch then implimenting the database and populating it.